 15 Guilt-Free, Cheesy Snacks from The Store

-Here’s the thing about cheese: A teeny, tiny portion adds up to quite a lot of calories.
+Here's the thing about cheese: A teeny, tiny portion adds up to quite a lot of calories.
 And as a result, those who are looking to lose weight or maintain a healthy weight are cautioned against eating it.
-While most dieters often fear the gouda, cheese can actually be kinda healthy in terms of its calcium and protein content.
-(In moderation, that is!)
+While most dieters often fear the gouda, quality cheese snacks can actually be healthy in terms of calcium and protein content.

-From the string cheese your mom packed in your lunch as a kid to more decadent Swiss spreads you can pair with a glass of wine, these top picks aren’t half bad for your bod.
+From the string cheese mom packed in your lunchbox as a kid to more decadent Swiss spreads you can pair with a glass of pinot, these top picks aren't half bad for your body.
 In moderation, that is.
-Get cheesy with it and then find out the 20 Healthy Foods You Better Not Overeat.

 Quinn Organic Microwave Popcorn: Parmesan & Rosemary

 Although most microwave popcorns should be avoided, this organic, clean version from Quinn is surprisingly healthy.
-The “Pure Pop Bag” that the popcorn comes in is made from compostable paper and is sans all chemical coatings, metalized plastic heating elements and preservatives.
-As a result, it doesn’t come with a huge list of added health concerns.
+The "Pure Pop Bag" that the popcorn comes in is made from compostable paper and is sans all chemical coatings, metalized plastic heating elements, and preservatives.
+As a result, it doesn't come with a huge list of added health concerns.
 This parmesan-laced snack also provides a small amount of fiber, which most cheese options on this list are lacking.
-We're pumped about this microwave popcorn option since eating microwave popcorn is usually a 40 Habits That Make You Sick and Fat!
+We're pumped about this microwave popcorn option since eating microwave popcorn is usually one of the habits that make you sick and fat!

 Cabot Seriously Sharp Cheddar Cheese Serious Snacking Packs